 Writing a strong application for the National Institutes of Health (NIH) Research Project Grant (R01) requires dedicated, careful thought and time for writing.
 PIs often struggle to carve out dedicated grant writing time in a schedule already full of teaching, research, service and other scholarly activities.
 Being part of a peer writing group, which meets at a regularly scheduled time for the dedicated purpose of writing, can offer the extra push and accountability PIs need to help their applications materialize.

-To support principal investigators as they pioneer revolutionary, comprehensive research, OVPR Research Development has partnered with the Population Research Center (PRC) to offer R01 Writing Groups.
+To support principal investigators as they pioneer revolutionary, comprehensive research, OVPR Research Development offers R01 Writing Groups.

 Details